CodepediaOrg/codepediaorg.github.io/_posts/2017-05-21-how-to-configure-nginx-in-production-to-server-angular-app-and-reverse-proxy-nodejs.md

 * configure NGINX as reverse proxy

 NGINX is a free, open-source, high-performance HTTP server and reverse proxy, as well as an IMAP/POP3 proxy server.
-We use it in the #codingmarks project as web server to serve static files and as a reverse proxy for the NodeJS API and Keycloak Server:
+We use it in the #DevBookmarks project as web server to serve static files and as a reverse proxy for the NodeJS API and Keycloak Server:

 ![Network Diagram](https://raw.githubusercontent.com/wiki/Codingpedia/bookmarks-api/images/network-diagram.png)